hydrolatinamerica

 Melquisedec Cortés Zambrano

-Full Professor at the Faculty of Civil Engineering at Santo Tomás University.
-He holds a master’s degree in Civil Engineering with an emphasis on Water Resources and Hydroinformatics from the University of the Andes and a Ph.D. in Engineering focused on the Design and Evaluation of Sewer System Degradation under the influence of biogenic sulfuric acid.
+Full Professor at the Faculty of Civil Engineering, Universidad Militar Nueva Granada, Colombia.
+He holds a master’s degree in Civil Engineering with an emphasis on Sustainable Management of Water Resources and Hydroinformatics from the University of the Andes, and a Ph.D. in Engineering focused on the Design and Evaluation of Sewer System Degradation under the influence of biogenic sulfuric acid.

 His work has provided a deep understanding of water use, availability, and management issues.
 His primary goal is to contribute to sanitation and sustainability by implementing tools that prioritize decision-making.